Warm Homes Plan: Solar Panels & Funding Explained

 Sources

-- DESNZ — Warm Homes Plan policy paper — gov.uk
+- DESNZ, Warm Homes Plan policy paper, gov.uk

-- gov.uk — Find energy grants — gov.uk
+- gov.uk, Find energy grants, gov.uk

 Fact-checked by John Rooney, Solar Energy Editor.
 Editorial policy

 John Rooney is the founder of Solar Info and has been covering the UK solar energy market since 2023.
-He fact-checks all content against official MCS and Ofgem data and maintains relationships with MCS-certified installers across the UK.
+He researches every battery and inverter brand against manufacturer datasheets, MCS and Ofgem data, and feedback from the MCS-certified installers in our directory before publishing.

 Not eligible?
 Get free solar quotes anyway